Who was Enslaved at Liberty Hall?: The Van Horne Family: Peter, Sarah, and Robert

 Marriages between enslaved people were not legally recognized, so they had to develop their own traditions.
 Jumping the broom was one of many ways that enslaved people in the southern United States demonstrated their commitment to one another.
 From The New York Public Library.

 We know that Peter and Sarah van Horne were married because of their manumission document, but because marriages between enslaved people were not legally recognized, we have no idea when they were married.
 We can also only guess where they met, what their courtship looked like, or how they eventually decided to celebrate their wedding.
+Marriages between enslaved people (and even mixed-race marriages) were sometimes registered with religious institutions in Elizabethtown during the eighteenth century, but no records exist for the Van Horne family.

 A black and white print of a Black family relaxing in a basement room in front of a large hearth.
 One seated man plays the fiddle while a young boy dances in the foreground.
 An older woman sits in a rocking chair and adults and children stand around her.
 The text below reads "Slaves' Quarters in the Cellar of the Old Knickerbocker Mansion."